Junhua-Liao/VSOD/README.md

-## A Video Shot Occlusion Detection Algorithm Based on Abnormal Fluctuation of Depth Information
+## A Video Shot Occlusion Detection Algorithm Based on the Abnormal Fluctuation of Depth Information

 This repository contains the code and datasets for our paper (Accept by TCSVT 2023):